 Free fields also play a role in modeling interacting theories.
-In the presence of both resolution and volume cutoffs, which are natural in the wavelet basis, all of the operator products in the Hamiltonain become finite sums of welldefined operators on the free-field Fock space, allowing one to formally work in the interaction representation.
-The renormalization group, discussed in section seven, provides one means to construct a limiting interacting theory with an infinite number of degrees of freedom.
+In the presence of both resolution and volume cutoffs, which are natural in the wavelet basis, all of the operator products in the Hamiltonain become finite sums of well-defined operators on the free-field Fock space, allowing one to formally work in the interaction representation.
+The renormalization group, discussed in section seven, provides one means to investigate the existence of a limiting interacting theory with an infinite number of degrees of freedom.